lizmat/articles/its-time-to-rak-2.md

 # add / change description -i at a later time
 $ rak --description='Do not care about case' --save=i
 ```

+If you would like to have the pattern saved as (part of) a custom options, you need to use the `--pattern` form of pattern specification.
+If you would like to have one or more paths to be part of a custom option, you would need to specify that with the `--paths` option.

 ## Setting up default options